miso-lims/miso-lims/docs/user_manual/type_data.md

 ## Sequencing Control Types

 A sample can be marked as a control for sequencing, and you can define the available control types how you like.
 It may make sense to have "Positive" and "Negative" control types, or other types may also make sense.
 In plain sample mode, any sample can be marked as a control.
 In detailed sample mode, the option is available for aliquot samples.
 This option can only be changed on the single Edit Sample page - it does not appear on the bulk Create/Edit Samples pages.

 MISO administrators can add, edit, and delete sequencing control types using the standard interface.
 A sequencing control type can only be deleted if the option has not been used by any existing samples.

+## Standard Operating Procedures

+Standard operating procedures (SOPs) describe the process that was followed to prepare samples or libraries, or to perform a sequencing run.
+An SOP in MISO has a name and version, and links to the actual SOP in another system.

+MISO administrators can add, edit, and delete library types using the standard interface.
+An SOP can only be deleted if it has not been used for any existing samples, libraries, or runs.

+When editing SOPs in MISO, keep in mind that your changes will affect existing items that are already using the SOP.
+When a new version of an SOP is created, the old one should be archived in MISO, and a new one created with the same name and the new version.
+This way, you continue to track which version of an SOP was used to prepare older items.